Rodney Leach, Baron Leach of Fairford: Business and political career

 Leach was the chairman of the No2AV campaign, which opposed a change in the British electoral system away from first-past-the-post voting during the 2011 United Kingdom Alternative Vote referendum.

 Personal life

 Leach was married twice.
 His first marriage was to Felicity Ballantyne in 1963, with the couple divorcing in 1989.
-His second marriage was to Jessica Violet Gwynne in 1993.
+His second marriage was to Jessica Violet Gwynne in 1993, widow of Charles Douglas-Home.

 Leach had two sons and three daughters from his first marriage.